forcepusher/forcepusher/README.md

 Global settings: Min P Sampling 0.05, Top P Sampling 0.95.
 This is [how these settings work](https://www.youtube.com/watch?v=_3DWwb96exY) (yeah I know, pretty much every IT video).

-If you can get anything done on a small model, invest in a dual-GPU setup.
+If you can get anything done on a small model, invest in a dual-16GB-GPU setup.
 I use dual RTX 4000 Ada for 40GB VRAM.
 Every 8GB extra VRAM is an astronomic leap in quality.
 16GB models are not even close to 24GB models.

 Use OpenAI-compatible API to connect to LM Studio.
 The https://zed.dev/ seems to be best open-source agentic IDE.